 The below debug routine will list the video card in the computer.
 This is an excellent way of determining the chipset on the card or the card within your computer without opening the computer.

 After typing the above command you should receive several lines of text similar to:

 |C000:00A0||53||54||42||20||53||79||73||74||-||65||6D||73||20||49||6E||63||0D||STB Systems Inc.|

 As you can pick out in the above dump, this gives you enough information to determine the make and the year made on the video card.
 On line 4 you can see the make of this video card, which in this case is a N VIDIA TNT, which would be the Riva TNT chipset.
 The next line you notice the version of the card and finally the line thereafter is the copyright or the year manufactured.

 If you are unable to capture any information, which sounds like the video card, you can also type

-The above line will give you a dump similar to the above example; however, it may have additional information about the video card.
-Additional information about computer video cards can be found on our Video Card page.
+The above line gives you a dump similar to the above example; however, it may have additional information about the video card.
+Additional information about computer video cards can be found on our video card page.